avnet-iotconnect/iotc-wiced-sdk/README.md

 monitor sleep 50
 ```

-* In the Common tab, click the "Launch in background "
+* In the Common tab, click the "Launch in background"